metagenomics/submg/README.md

 # Installation
 - Make sure Python 3.8 or higher is installed
 - Make sure Java 1.8 or higher is installed
-- Clone this repository (`git clone https://github.com/ttubb/synum`)
+- Clone this repository: `git clone https://github.com/ttubb/synum`
 - Switch into the directory that you just cloned
 - Run `python -m pip install .`
 - Run `synum download_webin` which will download a compatible version of the `.jar` file for [ENA's Webin-CLI tool](https://github.com/enasequence/webin-cli).